nualagr/dargan-health-foods/README.md

 ![alt text](documentation/readme-images/mobile-navbar-dropdown-menu-chevron.png "Mobile Navbar Dropdown Menu.")

-In order to make navigation easier for the user, particularly on pages with content that requires the user to scroll, a **'back-to-top' button** was used.
-This appears once the user has scrolled below the fold.
+In order to make navigation easier for the user, particularly on pages with content that requires the user to scroll, a **'back-to-top' button** was chosen.

 ![alt text](documentation/readme-images/back-to-top-chevron.png "Back to Top Chevron.")